DARPA-ASKEM/terarium-docs/docs/simulation/simulate-model.md

 ## View simulation results

 When the simulation is complete, Terarium shows the results on the operator in the workflow and in the operator details.
-An AI-generated description summarizes results, and you can choose the variables to plot.
+Available details include:

+- An AI-generated description.
+- Configurable charts.
+- Data table of results.

+### AI-generated summaries of results

+AI-generated summaries of simulation results describe:

+- The simulation settings you selected.
+- Trends in model parameters and states over time.
+- The effects of any interventions on outcomes.

+??? list "Edit the auto-generated summary"

+    You can edit the summary to provide your own interpretation of the data.

+    - Click anywhere on the description, make your changes, and press ++enter++.

+### Charts

+Configurable charts provide a visual way to understand and validate simulation results, allowing you to view interventions over time, compare variables and model states, and perform sensitivity analysis to see how parameter changes affect outcomes.

 <div class="grid cards" markdown>